-Welcome to Tulane Child and Adolescent Psychiatry!There are many good Child and Adolescent Psychiatry residency programs in the US, but none quite like the one at Tulane.
+Welcome to Tulane Child and Adolescent Psychiatry!There are many good Child and Adolescent Psychiatry fellowship programs in the US, but none quite like the one at Tulane.
 Nowhere else will you find the combination of committed interdisciplinary faculty, collaborative culture, patient and site diversity, research and scholarly excellence, career advancement and life fulfillment.
 We invite you to explore this website to learn more about our story.

 10 Things You Should Know About Tulane Child and Adolescent Psychiatry

-In addition to our Child and Adolescent Psychiatry Residency program, we also have one of only 9 Triple Board Training Programs in the country.
+In addition to our Child and Adolescent Psychiatry Fellowship program, we also have one of only 9 Triple Board Training Programs in the country.
 Also, we have Child Psychology Interns and Child Psychology Postdoctoral Fellows, as well as an Infant Psychiatry Fellowship, enriching the cohort of trainees at Tulane.
 Our trainees also collaborate with those from pediatrics, general psychiatry, and forensic psychiatry.
 This provides regular opportunities for each of us to develop our own perspective as a psychiatrist even as it is enriched by our fellow trainees in other disciplines.

 2. Faculty Excellence.
 Tulane's section of Child and Adolescent Psychiatry faculty members trained at many of the outstanding programs in the country, including Tulane.
 Thus, although united in values and a commitment to excellence, they bring diverse perspectives to bear on the problems of children and adolescents and their families.
 In addition to Child and Adolescent Psychiatry, our faculty also have backgrounds in other fields, including Pediatrics, Nursing, Clinical, Developmental and Cultural Psychology, Genetics, Public Health, Law, Social Work, Mental Health Policy, and Sociology.
-These disciplines enrich the perspective and broaden and deepen the residents' understanding of children and their families.
+These disciplines enrich the perspective and broaden and deepen the fellows' understanding of children and their families.

 Faculty work in many clinical settings and conduct basic and applied research.
-We are involved in program development and systems change at local, state, national and international levels.
-Residents have ample opportunities to work alongside faculty in these endeavors, including in international settings.
+We are involved in program development and systems change at local, state, national and international levels. fellows have ample opportunities to work alongside faculty in these endeavors, including in international settings.
 Tulane Child and Adolescent Psychiatry faculty have won numerous professionals awards for their teaching, research and policy efforts in the past few years.

 3. Patient Diversity and Community Commitment.
-Our residency program’s strength has always been grounded in the patients for whom we provide care in diverse settings throughout the Greater New Orleans Metropolitan Area and beyond.
+Our fellowship program’s strength has always been grounded in the patients for whom we provide care in diverse settings throughout the Greater New Orleans Metropolitan Area and beyond.
 The bulk of our training, like most of child psychiatry practice, is outpatient.
 We believe in making psychiatric services available where people are.
 This commitment to the community has characterized the program since its inception more than half a century ago.
 Sites include community mental health, school, and primary care clinics in Orleans, Jefferson, and Lafourche Parishes, school-based day treatment in New Orleans, and acute inpatient child psychiatry in Baton Rouge.
 This mix of training opportunities provides not only diversity in patient demographics (such as age, ethnicity, cultural background, religion, socio-economic status), but also diversity of clinical challenges (including medically ill children, children in foster care, children struggling with community violence, divorce, and poverty).
 Our graduates have navigated some of the most complex and difficult clinical cases and systems, and leave extremely competent in the clinical arena.

-4. Resident Ownership, Autonomy & Flexibility.
-Our training program is designed to provide necessary support, but is always preparing residents for independent practice.
-Over the two years of training, the resident moves from more structured settings with generous supervision to more independent practice with supervision as needed.
+4. Fellow Ownership, Autonomy & Flexibility.
+Our training program is designed to provide necessary support, but is always preparing fellows for independent practice.
+Over the two years of training, the fellow moves from more structured settings with generous supervision to more independent practice with supervision as needed.
 There is also ample opportunity to work side by side with faculty members, seeing how they practice and getting immediate feedback about how you are practicing.
 At Tulane, we understand that you are professionally mature enough to have an active voice in selecting training that meets your needs and helps you achieve your goals.
 Though we will ensure that you meet all requirements of training, we have flexibility for sites and experiences because we have so many different opportunities for meaningful learning.
 We pride ourselves on having training needs dictate rotation sites and experiences rather than service needs.
 To the extent possible, we make determining rotations a collaborative process rather than a preset formula.

 5. Innovative Curriculum and Training Opportunities.
 We have devoted Friday to structured academic pursuits.
 In addition to formal courses, we also have our weekly Child and Adolescent Psychiatry Grand Rounds.
-These are opportunities for residents to learn actively from outstanding, informed and experienced teachers.
+These are opportunities for fellows to learn actively from outstanding, informed and experienced teachers.

 These are challenging times for our field, with many pressures converging to attempt to limit our practice to a narrow range of hurried assessments and medication prescriptions.
-Our residents all master psychopharmacology, but they also learn how to understand the meaning of medication to patients and families.
+Our fellows all master psychopharmacology, but they also learn how to understand the meaning of medication to patients and families.
 They learn to be efficient but they also learn how to listen to and observe children and parents.
 Our training also focuses on developing skills in evidence based psychotherapies.
 This is a program where you can become a complete physician, learning but also transcending the medical model.

 6. Research Opportunities and Scholarly Pursuits.
-Though we recognize that not all residents have research interests, we want to create competent and discerning consumers of the research literature and to make opportunities available for those who want to pursue a research career.
+Though we recognize that not all fellows have research interests, we want to create competent and discerning consumers of the research literature and to make opportunities available for those who want to pursue a research career.
 Areas of expertise include world class programmatic research on trauma, internationally renowned research in infant mental health, genetic vulnerability to psychiatric disorders, psychotherapy outcome research, various efforts at prevention and studies of psychosocial interventions in children.

 In addition to this rich array of research opportunities, we have one of the largest child mental health policy groups in any child psychiatry program anywhere.
 This group works actively with state government, including the Office of Mental Health, the Office of Public Health, the Office of Community Services, and the Office of Family Services.
 A number of policy initiatives from our group have led to legislation that has changed the lives of children in Louisiana in meaningful ways and provided models for others states to emulate.